 There’s no one method of prescribing that we should be adhering to dogmatically.
 Constitutional prescribing is the norm, but makes no sense if the patient is suffering from an injury or the flu!

-If the etiology is clear, does the totality of symptoms matter?
-If a person is hit on the arm or hit in the head, aren’t we going to give Arnica anyway, regardless of the difference in the symptoms?
+If the etiology is clear, the totality of symptoms doesn’t matter!
+If a person is hit on the arm or hit in the head, aren’t we going to give Arnica, regardless of the difference in the symptoms?
 Why?
 Because the etiology is the same in both; hence, they both get Arnica!
 The stronger the etiology, the less we care about the totality of symptoms.

 On the other hand, if the symptoms are unmistakable, what does the etiology matter?
 An unmistakable Spongia cough (like a saw going through a pine board)?
 A Phosphorus thirst for ice cold drinks?
 The round swelling of Apis?
 As Robin Murphy always says, “If you see a keynote of a remedy, give the remedy!”

 You have to be flexible.

-If you see keynotes of a remedy, give the remedy.
-If you see a remedy picture, give the remedy.
+If you see keynotes of a remedy, if you see a remedy picture, give the remedy.

 Learn to see what’s striking and compelling about a case and adjust your approach accordingly.